Self-triggered min-max DMPC for asynchronous multi-agent systems with communication delays: Introduction

 \section{Introduction}

-Recently, the research on distributed model predictive control (DMPC) has attracted considerable attention due to its ability to effectively deal with state and input constraints {for} multi-agent systems (MAS) \cite{negenborn2014distributed,li2017robust}, such as multi-vehicle systems \cite{liu2018distributed}, process systems \cite{liu2009distributed} and energy systems \cite{liu2015distributed}.
-Also, DMPC for MAS is easier to implement and more computationally efficient than centralized MPC.
-However, these MAS may suffer from several practical and challenging issues, such as the heavy communication burden, the time-varying communication delays, and uncertainties.
-Hence, it is desirable to develop a robust DMPC algorithm and an efficient scheduling strategy for MAS to handle these issues simultaneously.
+Recently, the research on multi-agent systems (MAS) has attracted considerable attention due to its wide range of industrial applications, such as intelligent transportation systems \cite{liu2018distributed,guo2021systematic}, energy systems \cite{li2015distributed,rahman2017multi} and multi-robot systems \cite{feng2016robust}.
+However, these MAS may suffer from several challenging issues, such as the heavy communication burden, time-varying communication delays, and uncertainties.
+Hence, it is desirable to develop a robust control algorithm to simultaneously handle these issues of the MAS subject to state and input constraints.